A Monster at Work and Play

 Just always bear in mind that, like with the case of the picture above of Hitler wearing spectacles, he had to approve whatever went out.

 The only reasons something that we would consider unflattering survived were because the photo slipped through the cracks, or fashions have changed to such an extent that what looked proper then just looks comical now.
-The Nazis kept tight control over Hitler images.
+The Germans kept tight control over Hitler images.
 Heinrich Hoffmann went to the extreme lengths of burying some negatives in his backyard, because Hitler told him to destroy they... and if Hitler said to destroy something, you destroyed it or he destroyed you.

 |Rare shot of Hitler and Hindenburg on 1 January 1934.
 Notice the guy in the back eyeing the camera?
 He's like, "Oh, you better have authorization for that!"|